fluent/fluent-plugin-opensearch/README.Troubleshooting.md

 ### Cannot connect TLS enabled reverse Proxy

-A common cause of failure is that you are trying to connect to an Elasticsearch instance behind nginx reverse proxy which uses an incompatible ssl protocol version.
+A common cause of failure is that you are trying to connect to an OpenSearch instance behind nginx reverse proxy which uses an incompatible ssl protocol version.

-For example, `out_elasticsearch` set up ssl_version to TLSv1 due to historical reason.
+For example, `out_opensearch` set up ssl_version to TLSv1 due to historical reason.
 Nowadays, nginx reverse proxy uses TLS v1.2 or later for security reason.
-But, in this case, `out_elasticsearch` conceals transporter part failure log by default.
+But, in this case, `out_opensearch` conceals transporter part failure log by default.

 If you set up nginx reverse proxy with TLS v1.2: